Code Backup and File Roaming

 - Files larger than 100MB will not be backed up.

-- Backup packages exceeding 100MB will not be backed up.
+- Backup code packages larger than 100MB will not be backed up either.

 Remote development supports file roaming for certain directories outside the workspace.

-After environment destruction and recreation, roamed files can be restored to the development environment.
+After the environment is destroyed and a new development environment is created, roaming files can be restored to the development environment.

 Roaming Content